amysujunglee/country-info-generator/README.md

-# country-info-generator
+# Country Information Generator
-Get the key information of a country from a 3rd party API
+Get the key information of a country from a 3rd party API (https://restcountries.com/)

+## Languages:
+- JavaScript, HTML, CSS